impostorsguides/impostorsguides.github.io/rbenv/part-2/2-o-content.md

 So in our `for` loop, we're iterating over each of the results that are found for the executable command whose name we passed to `path_without`.

 For example, in our test we say `path_without ruby`, so we're iterating over each `ruby` executable that we have installed on our machine.
-On my machine, when I open a `bash` shell and enter `type -aP ruby`, I get:
+On my machine, when I open a Bash shell and enter `type -aP ruby`, I get:

 ```
 bash-3.2$ type -aP ruby